 The basic steps of infection prevention practices involve the following:

 - Processing of instruments

-In health-care practices, hands are a major route for transmission of harmful microorganisms from one individual to another.
-To prevent transmission of infections in the screening clinic, handwashing must be performed correctly by all health-care providers before and after completing the examination of each woman.
+In health-care practices, hands are a major route for transmission of harmful microorganisms between individuals.
+To prevent infection transmission in the screening clinic, handwashing must be performed correctly by all health-care providers before and after completing all examinations.
 After handwashing, health-care providers must wear sterile gloves on both hands.
-The gloves provide protection from infection to both women and health-care providers in the screening clinic.
+The gloves provide protection from infection to both women and health-care providers.

 Processing of instruments

 The basic steps for the processing of used instruments and other items are:

 - Decontamination: This is the first step in the processing of instruments in a screening clinic.
 The purpose of decontamination is to make the used instruments and other items safe for handling by health-care personnel.
 This is done by placing the used instruments in 0.5% chlorine solution for 10 minutes.
 The process inactivates microorganisms such as hepatitis B virus and HIV.